wp-statistics/wp-statistics/readme.txt

 Update add-ons DataPlus, Advanced Reporting, and Mini-Chart to the latest version.

 == Changelog ==
-= 14.12.1 =
+= 14.12.1 - 2025-01-13 =
-- **Fix:** Corrected the number formatting issue in the "Global Visitor Distribution" widget to ensure consistent and accurate display of visitor data.
+- **New:** Added "Last Year" filter to metaboxes on the Overview page for yearly data.
-- **Fix:** Resolved the tracker file detection issue in the tracker debugger for sites in subfolders.
+- **Enhancement:** Improved IP/Hash filter on the Visitor Insights page.
-- **New:** Added a "Last Year" filter to metaboxes on the Overview page, allowing users to view analytics data for the previous year.
+- **Fix:** Resolved number formatting in the "Global Visitor Distribution" widget.
-- **Enhancement:** Enhanced IP/Hash filter functionality on the Visitor Insights page.
+- **Fix:** Fixed tracker detection issue for sites in subfolders.
-- **Fix:** Compatibility issue with "Discount Rules for WooCommerce" plugin.
+- **Fix:** Addressed compatibility issue with "Discount Rules for WooCommerce."
-- **Fix:** Timezone issue in the "Traffic Summary" widget.
+- **Fix:** Corrected timezone mismatch in the "Traffic Summary" widget.

 = 14.12 - 2025-01-05 =
 - **New:** Introduced the "Source Categories" report under the "Referrals" section.